GodBoii/Pawsitive-Strides/supabase.md

 GRANT ALL ON TABLE public.profiles TO authenticated;
 GRANT ALL ON TABLE public.dogs TO authenticated;
+GRANT ALL ON TABLE public.quick_rides TO authenticated;
-GRANT ALL ON TABLE public.quick_rides TO authenticated; GRANT ALL ON TABLE public.profiles TO service_role;
+GRANT ALL ON TABLE public.payments TO authenticated; -- NEW: Grant to authenticated for RLS to apply for SELECT

+GRANT ALL ON TABLE public.profiles TO service_role;
 GRANT ALL ON TABLE public.dogs TO service_role;
 GRANT ALL ON TABLE public.quick_rides TO service_role;
+GRANT ALL ON TABLE public.payments TO service_role; -- NEW

 GRANT ALL ON TABLE public.profiles TO postgres;
 GRANT ALL ON TABLE public.dogs TO postgres;
 GRANT ALL ON TABLE public.quick_rides TO postgres;
+GRANT ALL ON TABLE public.payments TO postgres; -- NEW

 GRANT ALL ON TABLE public.profiles TO supabase_auth_admin;
 GRANT ALL ON TABLE public.dogs TO supabase_auth_admin;
 GRANT ALL ON TABLE public.quick_rides TO supabase_auth_admin;
+GRANT ALL ON TABLE public.payments TO supabase_auth_admin; -- NEW

 GRANT EXECUTE ON FUNCTION public.handle_new_user() TO supabase_auth_admin;
 GRANT EXECUTE ON FUNCTION public.handle_new_user() TO postgres;